ReplicaTest/REPLica/CONTRIBUTING.md

 If you want to update the golden values of the tests, you can use `make generate`.

+You can also run the tests and other checks from the flake directly using `nix flake check`.

 All contributions are welcome.